- After recording an excess of material for Sons And Fascination, and reluctant to simply

 - Different Virgin territories handled the release differently.
 In Australia, the album was a numbered limited

 edition of 3,000 (with a stamp on the sleeve); whilst in Canada, the track listing was completely different, complementing the reshuffled contents of

 - As the album had already been released on Virgin's budget OVED series then no further reissues were pressed.

 - In 2002, and the release of the remasters, all the Sister Feelings Call material was crammed onto the

 Sons And Fascination remaster.
-With those reissues, Sister Feelings Call was consigned
+With those reissues, Sister Feelings Call was briefly consigned